Man who traded gun used to kill Tulsa police officer sentenced - NewsBreak

 Man who traded gun used to kill Tulsa police officer sentenced

-A man has been sentenced for illegally possessing a gun that federal investigators say was used to kill Tulsa police Sgt.
-Craig Johnson and wound Officer Aurash Zarkeshan in June 2020.
+A Calera man has been sentenced for illegally possessing a gun that federal investigators say was used to kill Tulsa police Sgt.
+Craig Johnson and wound Office Aurash Zarkeshan in June 2020.

-Ware was charged with first-degree murder and shooting with intent to kill in June 2020 shooting of Sgt.
+Ware was charged with first degree murder and shooting with intent to kill in the June 2020 shooting of Sgt.
 Johnson and Officer Zarkeshan.

 Ware’s trial date is set for April 4, 2022.